| | | |

 While I am completely overjoyed and loving this time (particularly since I am now well into my second trimester…), there are a few things that I do miss and the fact that it’s fall doesn’t really help.

 I am really missing coffee on cool fall mornings.
-I am a coffee girl and have been for years.
+I’ve always a coffee girl and have been for years.
 I blame it on the fact that I spent much of my childhood at an ice rink as a competitive figure skater.

 What's a pregnant momma to do when she is craving coffee?
 Why, create homemade hot cocoa and homemade marshmallows, of course!
 This clean eating recipe is perfect for the entire family, and super fun to make!